 Remember, things can go wrong, past entrants have dropped all four cappuccinos on the way to the judges, broken a glass, or forgotten what they wanted to say.
 Think how you would cope if this happened to you and what you can do as back up before hand.
 Spare cups are a good place to start!

 What you do in your 15 minutes competition time is up to you.
-If you have left your jugs in the training room (don’t worry, you won’t be the first!) you can run and get them, but the clock will keep ticking so be as quick as you can, and remember the room could be a long way away!
-And, remember; don’t talk to anyone as this still counts as your performance, even if you are not actually on stage!
+If you have left your jugs in the training room (don't worry, you won't be the first!)
+YOU (just you, not your friend or a helper) can run and get them, but the clock will keep ticking so be as quick as you can, and remember the room could be a long way away!
+And, remember; don't talk to anyone as this still counts as your performance, even if you are not actually on stage!

 Yes and no. You need to talk through your presentation to tell the judges why you have chosen your beans, how your signature drink was developed etc. However, the judges will not enter into any conversation with you (not because they are mean, but because they are not allowed to!).
 If you need to ask a question during your set, you can only address it to the Head judge.
 You are also forbidden from communicating to anyone in the audience (e.g. can you run and get my jug...).
-This can lead to disqualification – so take note!
+This can lead to disqualification!

 Well, now that is a question!
-If you win, you will go on to represent the UK as our champion in the World Championships – which will be held in Vienna, Austria in June.
+If you win, you will go on to represent the UK as our champion in the World Championships - which will be held in Seattle, USA in April 2015.
 You will receive the support and advice from the UKBC committee and the wider UK speciality coffee industry!
 You will also be asked to take part in PR occasions and other events for the SCAE UK and our Sponsors.
 Lots of people will want to talk to you, so be prepared for the offers to come flooding in!